Pol-Ubeda/TCP-Packer-Sniffer-C-/README.md

 Cool project to understand network packets.

 Of course this code can be extended to any protocol, I just worked on TCP.

+PD: To create sockets we need certain privileges, so run with sudo.